MrAviator93/protobridge/README.md

 Diving into embedded systems and single-board computers opened a whole new world for me, one filled with endless possibilities and the sheer excitement of building something tangible.
 Yet, amidst this excitement, I hit a roadblock.
 The world of I2C communication was a jumbled mess of libraries, each marching to the beat of its own drum.
 For someone who thrives on C++, it felt like wading through a sea of mismatched puzzles, all with their own complicated rules.
 The landscape was cluttered with low-level operations, requiring developers to manipulate bits directly and wrestle with hardware specifics, often leading to frustration and lost time.

-What I sought was something clean, something elegant—a single library, written in a consistent style, harnessing the full power of modern C++.
+What I sought was something clean, something elegant - a single library, written in a consistent style, harnessing the full power of modern C++.
 I dreamt of something cleaner, more intuitive.
 A tool that didn't force us to get lost in the weeds with every new IC, but rather, one that cleared the path, making device interaction almost second nature.

 That's why I rolled up my sleeves and started crafting this solution myself.
 I was determined to build a library that wasn't just a showcase of C++ 23's capabilities but also a haven for developers seeking clarity and efficiency.
 A place where code flows naturally, and modern development feels like a breeze.
 More than that, I wanted to create a comprehensive package, a one-stop-shop for all kinds of SBC to IC communication, accommodating numerous configurations for various ICs all under one roof.